-- Check if they have wireless transmission of sound for the vows and speeches
+- Check if they have a wireless transmission of sound for the vows and speeches

-- Be sure to specify your music you want included in the soundtrack.
+- Be sure to specify the music you want to be included in the soundtrack.

 - Are video messages included in your package – maybe this is something you would like or not